AndrewC7/holbertonschool-zero_day/0x03-git/README.md

-In this project I get familiar with git
+In this project I get familiar with git.
+Updating this README as requested.